Jotheeshroy/project_new/README.md

 ## Hi, 👋 I'm Jotheesh

-- 🌲 I'm currently learning DSA
+- 🌲 I'm currently learning DSA and Flutter App Development
 - 🍁 I would like to colloborate on cross-platform app development

 ---